SEMICeu/toolchain-manual/index.md

 ![alt_text](images/image15.jpg "Replace fingeprint of MyGenRepo in the config.yml")

-11. Update the GitHub repository of the create-artifact task at the bottom of the config.yml file:
+11. Update the GitHub repository for the create-artifact task inside the config.json file within the config folder:

 ![alt_text](images/image16.jpg "Update GitHb repository of create-artifact task")